po4dun/PlainNotes/README.md

 ## Installation

-### manual
+You can install this repository either manually or via Package Control.
+I recommend the latter way since it allows users to install and automatically update packages from GitHub.

 0. Remove `PlainNotes` previously installed.
-1. Select `Preferences-Browse Packages...` from the top menu in Sublime Text.
-2. Clone this repository into that folder.
-3. Rename the cloned folder to `PlainNotes` if it is `PlainNotes-master`.
-4. Check your path is identical to the following:
-    - `~\AppData\Roaming\Sublime Text 3\Packages\PlainNotes` (Windows)
-    - `~/Library/Application Support/Sublime Text 3/Packages/PlainNotes` (macOS)

-### via package control

-0. Remove `PlainNotes` previously installed.
 1. Press `ctrl`/`command`+`shift`+`p`, `p`, `c`, `a` and select `Package Control: Add Repository`.
 2. Copy & paste [the link to this repository](https://github.com/jh-min/PlainNotes) in the form.
-Note that adding this repository will block installing original PlainNotes via package control.
+Note that adding this repository will block installing original `PlainNotes` via Package Control.
 3. Press `ctrl`/`command`+`shift`+`p`, `p`, `c`, `i`, `Enter`.
 4. Search & install `PlainNotes` from the drop-down list.